amajaying/DBMS-Lab/Lab 2/readme.md

-# INSERT ALL ROWS AT A TIME:
+# INSERT ALL DATA AT A TIME:

 INSERT INTO emp VALUES('&empname',&empno);